bashintozsh/BMI-Calculator/README.md

 TODO:

 ~~DONE.
-Make the styling better, center the whole app.~~
-1. Add imperial option and not just metric.
-2. Add an error message when metric height is typed in wrong format.
+Make the styling better, center the whole app.~~ ~~DONE Add imperial option and not just metric.~~ ~~DONE.
+Add an error message when metric height is typed in wrong format.~~ ~~DONE.
+Add healthy/unhealthy meter/message.~~

-3. Add some animations.
-4. Add healthy/unhealthy meter/message.
+1. Add animations
+2. Add better support for mobile